-My poetry has appeared in The Threepenny Review, Seneca Review, Yale Review, Poetry Northwest, Mud Season Review, Pontoon Poetry, Tahoma Literary Review, Poetry Daily, and Boxcar Poetry Review.
+My poetry has appeared in 32 Poems, The Threepenny Review, Seneca Review, Yale Review, Poetry Northwest, Mud Season Review, Pontoon Poetry, Tahoma Literary Review, Poetry Daily, and Boxcar Poetry Review, and is forthcoming in DIAGRAM and Salamander.
 I’ve received the Glascock Poetry Prize and a Dorothy Sargent Rosenberg poetry prize.

 For musings and updates on my writing life, check out my super-intermittent blog, The Mixed Layer.